Off Our Backs: 2002 to 2008

 In 2002 Off Our Backs began publishing journals bi-monthly (six times a year).
 It remained bi-monthly until 2006 when the paper was released quarterly.

 Off Our Backs published the last issue of the news journal in 2008, citing financial difficulties as the primary factor behind the cessation.
 Carol Anne Douglas stated that the lack of money led to the end of publication as prices rose and subscriptions diminished.
 In their final publication, the Off Our Backs collective wrote about considering moving the periodical online and requesting donations.
 Off Our Backs never made an online version of the periodical thus was the final issue published.

 Growth and influence

 Off Our Backs expanded its coverage to include topics such as: international women's issues, LGBTQ+ rights, and anti-racist activism.
 The periodical featured investigative journalism and analysis.
 The collective espoused a commitment to amplifying marginalized voices and engaging in political activism.

-For example, Off Our Backs provided coverage of the Roe vs. Wade decision, The Women's Movement and the Lesbian and Gay Rights Movement.
+For example, Off Our Backs provided coverage of the Roe v.
+Wade decision and the feminist and LGBTQ movements.

 The publication had an impact on the feminist movement in the United States and beyond.
 The periodical provided a platform for feminist discourse, advocacy, activism, and community building.